gokmenkilic/archer2-fortran-intro/section2.02/README.md

 # Arrays

-Unlike C, which often uses pointers to handle array data, Fortran has arrays which are an intrinsic feature of the language.
+*Unlike C, which often uses pointers to handle array data*, Fortran has arrays which are an intrinsic feature of the language.

 ## A one-dimensional array